NREL/SOEP-QSS/README.md

 # QSS Solver Prototype/Experimental Code with FMU Support

-This is a QSS solver being developed for integration into JModelica as part of the "Spawn of EnergyPlus" project.
+This is a QSS solver being developed for integration into Modelon's Optimica Compiler Toolkit as part of the "Spawn of EnergyPlus" project.

 ## Status